git-ftp/git-ftp/README.md

 -----------

 * Windows and OS X: I am very limited in testing on Windows and OS X. Thanks for helping me out fixing bugs on these platforms.
 * git-ftp as deployment tool: git-ftp was not designed as centralized deployment tool.
-While running git-ftp, you have to take care, no one pushes touches this repo (e.g. no commits, no checkouts, no file modifications)!
+While running git-ftp, you have to take care, no one pushes or touches this repo (e.g. no commits, no checkouts, no file modifications)!

 Unit Tested